Your Final Writing Class

 Events

-We periodically host the CRIT Bookswap, a party for students from all sessions to mingle, and every now and then special one-off master classes on subjects like journalism, screenwriting, and playwriting.
+We periodically host the CRIT Bookswap, a party for all alumni to mingle, and occasional one-off master classes on subjects like journalism, screenwriting, and playwriting.

 Genre-agnostic

-The curriculum skews heavily toward fiction, but we also welcome creative nonfiction writers as well.
+The curriculum skews toward fiction, but we also welcome creative nonfiction writers.